FASB's new leasing standard guidance under ASC 842

 Under section 446, a taxpayer who changes the method of accounting on the basis of which it regularly computes its income in keeping his books shall, before computing its taxable income under the new method, secure the consent of the Secretary.
 This means that if a taxpayer changes the treatment of an item that only impacts timing, it is a method of accounting.
 If there is an item have consistently treated properly once on a return or twice if the treatment is improper then you need the Secretary’s consent before a taxpayer can change the treatment of that item.

 In order to change an accounting method for leases/sales/financing transactions, taxpayers would need to file an automatic method change under section 6.03 of Revenue Procedure 2019-43 (or successor).
-The accounting method change under Revenue Procedure 2019-43 allows reclassification of leases (existing and new) with a historical catch up adjustment.
-In order to make this change, taxpayers must file the Form 3115 with the IRS in Covington, KY and attach a copy of the Form 3115 to a timely filed return (including extensions).There is no IRS user fee associated with a method change under the automatic procedures.
+The accounting method change under Revenue Procedure 2019-43 allows reclassification of leases (existing and new) with a section 481(a) adjustment.
+In order to make this change, taxpayers must file the Form 3115 with the IRS in in Ogden, UT, and attach a copy of the Form 3115 to a timely filed return (including extensions).There is no IRS user fee associated with a method change under the automatic procedures.